 When entrepreneurs from a non-EU country wish to invest in Germany and develop business projects, the question regularly arises if a residence authorisation is required for this economic activity in Germany, and how it can be obtained.
 A residence authorisation will be required no later than when the foreign company is staying longer than 90 days within a period of 180 days in Germany to carry out the project.
 This applies even more so if the entrepreneur and his/her family wish to relocate their main ordinary residence from abroad to Germany.

 These immigration rules for entrepreneurs were introduced in 2005 and have been significantly liberalised since then.
 An initially required standard investment of €1 million was reduced, first to €500,000, then to € 250,000, and cancelled entirely in mid-2012.
 In the past, at least 10 jobs, had to be created.
-However, the 'effects on the employment and training situation' are still essential.
-Since mid-2012, the 'economic interest' is no longer required to be 'overriding' and the 'regional need' is no longer required to be 'special'.
+This number was later reduced to five.
+Currently, there is no prescribed number of jobs that have to be created.
+However, the ‘effects on the employment and training situation’ are still essential.
+Since mid-2012, the ‘economic interest’ is no longer required to be ‘overriding’ and the ‘regional need’ is no longer required to be ‘special’.
 This has made it easier to obtain a residence authorisation.
 The trends show that Germany continues to be open to foreign entrepreneurs.

-Lawyers specialising in migration law at Derra, Meyer & Partners will advise and represent you during the entire proceedings to obtain a residential permit.
+Lawyers specialising in migration law at dmp Rechtsanwälte will advise and represent you during the entire proceedings to obtain a residential permit.
 Our experts have many years of professional experience and can also communicate with you in English, Russian, Spanish or Italian.
 In case of overlaps with related fields of law, such as labour law, corporate law, tax law, or criminal law, specialists in our law firm can be included in the handling of your case to ensure that comprehensive, multidisciplinary legal advice is provided even in complex situations.